thdim/cheat-sheets/Vue.md

 _inside the "" can be any expression that can be interpreted as a true/false_
 _conditions can be compined with && or ||_
 _can point to a method or a computed propetry_
+_v-if adds and removes from the DOM_
+_v-show works in the same way but shows hides with CSS_

 #### v-else
 `<p v-if="_condition_"></p>`